 For those interested, the slides from the talk can be found below:

 The Science on Screen series has been putting up all their lectures on YouTube and you should definitely check those out as well!
-I’m certain mine will be posted there in the coming weeks as well.
-I’ll update this post here with the video when it becomes available.
+Special shout-out to Pinky Nelson’s talk on the same channel.

-Thanks so much for Mikayla Nicholson from the Pickform Film Center in Bellingham, Washington for inviting me to do the talk.
+Thanks so much for Mikayla Nicholson from the Pickford Film Center in Bellingham, Washington for inviting me to do the talk.
 It was a lot of fun to research!

 If you’re looking for a friendly game of chess to play against me, feel free to add me as a friend on Lichess!